-So follow me throughout this article, where I tell you everything about the chocolate days and the 9 reasons to visit Bayonne at that period.
+So follow me throughout this article, where I tell you everything about the chocolate days and the 9 reasons to visit Bayonne during this Basque festival

 The Bayonne Chocolate Festival took place in 2018 on 11th and 12th May and for the first time the town has celebrated its chocolate again from 2nd to 4th November with “Bayonne fête son chocolat”.

-During the chocolate days, Bayonne lives to the rhythm of traditional Basque music, the taste and smell of homemade chocolate.
+During the chocolate days, Bayonne in France lives to the rhythm of traditional Basque music, the taste and smell of homemade chocolate.
 And it’s always a huge success.

 The first edition of “Bayonne fête le chocolat” last November was very different and I’ll tell you why and about what.

-Article summary – 9 reasons to visit Bayonne during the chocolate fair.
+Article summary – 9 reasons to visit Bayonne during Bayonne chocolate festival.